AdrienHunter/ANT-PCB-Maker-AddOns-Public/README.md

 ## The Ant cave:
 * Keeps the ANT quiet ( 1M / < 38db) Will ensure you ANT will not escape...
+* Glass wool and fabric is keeping the ANT quiet
+* double glass layer
+* seperated electronics case

 ## Changes/Add-On's: